dhellmann/pymotw/PyMOTW/unittest/index.rst

 Almost Equal?
 =============

-In addition to strict equality, it is possible to test for near equality of floating point numbers using failIfAlmostEqual() and failUnlessAlmostEqual().
+In addition to strict equality, it is possible to test for near equality of floating point numbers using :func:`failIfAlmostEqual()` and :func:`failUnlessAlmostEqual()`.

 .. include:: unittest_almostequal.py
     :literal:
     :start-after: #end_pymotw_header

-The arguments are the 2 values to be compared, and the number of decimal places to use for the test.
+The arguments are the values to be compared, and the number of decimal places to use for the test.

 .. {{{cog